Aboitiz Corporate Governance

 Agenda for the Shareholders’ Meeting Rationale and Explanation for Each Agenda Item

-The Company provides at least 28 days prior notice of the meeting and information on all proposed resolutions and rationale thereof with corresponding explanation for each agenda item requiring shareholders’ approval in the notices of the ASM.
-The Company also publishes notices of the shareholders’ meetings in national newspapers of general circulation.
+During the 2020 and 2021 ASMs, AEV provided at least 28 days prior notice of the meeting and information on all proposed resolutions and rationale thereof with corresponding explanation for each agenda item requiring shareholders’ approval in the notices of the ASM.
+The Company also published the notices of the shareholders’ meetings in national newspapers of general circulation.

 Each resolution relates to only one agenda item, and a brief rationale or explanation for its inclusion in the ASM is provided.
 The Company does not include any additional and unannounced agenda item in the ASM if not disclosed prior to the ASM.